 Instructions

 - Gather all the ingredients.
 You will need parchment paper and a bamboo sushi mat.
-In Japan, we use a special bamboo mat with thicker strips called onisudare, which gives big ridges/indentations to datemaki.
+In Japan, we use a special bamboo mat with thicker strips called onisudare, which makes big ridges or indentations on the Datemaki.

-- In a blender or food processor, put the hanpen and all the seasonings (2 Tbsp mirin, 1 Tbsp sake, 1 Tbsp sugar, 1 tsp honey, and ½ tsp soy sauce).
+- To a blender or food processor, add the hanpen and all the seasonings: 2 Tbsp mirin, 1 Tbsp sake, 1 Tbsp sugar, 1 tsp honey, and ½ tsp soy sauce.

-- Strain the egg mixture through a fine sieve into a clean bowl.
+- Strain the egg mixture through a fine-mesh sieve into a clean bowl.
+You can use a spatula to help pass the mixture through the sieve.

-- Then pour the mixture back into the blender and strain one more time into the bowl.
-Finally, pour the mixture into the baking dish lined with parchment paper.
+- Then, pour the mixture back into the blender jar and strain it one more time into the bowl.
+Finally, pour the strained mixture into the baking dish lined with parchment paper.

-- Bake at 400 ºF (200 ºC) for 20 minutes or until slightly brown on top.
-If the top is not golden brown, switch to a broiler and broil for 2 minutes or until the surface is golden brown.
+- Bake at 400ºF (200ºC) for 20 minutes or until slightly brown on top.
+If the top is not golden brown, switch to the Broiler setting and broil for 2 minutes or until the surface is golden brown.
 The center of the omelette will rise slightly as the top gets brown.
 It will shrink as it cools.

-- Remove the baking dish from the oven and let the omelette deflate and cool to handle, just for 1-2 minutes (DO NOT LEAVE IT more than that).
+- Remove the baking dish from the oven.
+Let the omelette deflate and rest until it's just cool enough to handle, only for 1–2 minutes (DO NOT LEAVE IT LONGER than that).
 We will need to roll the omelette while it’s still hot.

-- Transfer the omelette from the baking dish to a working surface by lifting the parchment paper.
-Then place the bamboo mat over the omelette, with the flat bamboo side facing up.
+- Lift the omelette from the baking dish using the parchment paper and transfer it to a work surface.
+Then, place the bamboo mat over the omelette, with the flat side of the bamboo facing up.

-- Secure the bamboo mat roll with rubber bands and wrap it with plastic wrap.
-Let cool completely for 2-3 hours.
+- Secure the bamboo and omelette roll with rubber bands so they hold the omelette cylinder firmly and tightly in place.
+Then, wrap it with plastic wrap.
+Let it cool completely for 2–3 hours.

-- Carefully remove the datemaki from the bamboo mat.
-Cut into 12 equal slices, about ¾-inch wide pieces.
+- Once cooled, carefully remove the Datemaki from the bamboo mat.
+Cut crosswise into 12 equal slices about ¾ inch thick.
 Serve at room temperature.

 To Store